emendanordic/kwserverfilters/README.md

 ## Module and View format

-Just create text config files with each section representing a module or view name, specifying a type (module/view) and then a list of paths for a module or a query for a view (see below for more information)
+Just create text config files with sections representing Modules or Views, specifying a line for each module/view

 E.g.

 #### File: example_modules_views.txt
 ```
-[components]
-type = module
+[Modules]
-paths = justatest,somethingelse
+3rdparty = justatest,somethingelse

-[3rdparty]
-type = module
-paths = justatest,somethingelse
+components = justatest,somethingelse

-[*default*]
-type = view
+[Views]
-query = -module:3rdparty
+*default* = -module:3rdparty
+components = module:components
 ```

-This defines two modules, "components" and "3rdparty", and a view, "\*default\*"
+This defines two modules, "3rdparty" and "components", and two views, "\*default\*" and "components"

 python kwserverfilters.py --config-files example_modules_views.txt
 -url http://myklocworkserver:8080

-This will now create two modules called "components" and "3rdparty" and update the default view to exclude all code matching the regular expressions provided in the 3rdparty module file for ALL projects
+This will now create two modules called "components" and "3rdparty" and update the default view (to exclude all code matching the regular expressions provided in the 3rdparty module) and create the view "components" to include code only matching the regular expressions given by the components module

 To specify only certain projects for which to apply this change, use the --re-project option to provide a regular expression for which matching projects